Start Debt Management Plan Yourself

 Banks are allowed to do this based on a rule called set off.
 The only way to protect against set off is to ensure that any income you receive from now on is paid into a bank account which is not related to any of the debts in your Plan.

-DM4U Tip: Opening a new bank account to protect your income from set off is an absolutely standard procedure and it is relatively simply to do.
-You just need to ensure that you chose a new bank that is totally unrelated to any of the debts you want to include in your plan.
+Opening a new bank account to protect your income from set off is an absolutely standard procedure and it is simple to do.

 Step 3.
 Negotiate reduced payments with your creditors